 The IRS indicates it is a common misconception that if a taxpayer does not receive a Form 1099-MISC or if the income is under $600 per payer, the income is not taxable.
 There is no minimum amount that a taxpayer may exclude from gross income.

-What Is the Percentage That I Will Get Audited?
+What Is the Chance That I Will Get Audited?

 Based on figures from 2011, figures show that for those making less than $200,000, only 1% can expect an audit.
 Obviously, your chances to be that 1% are much greater if your return raises an audit red flag.